 What is global warming?Global warming is defined as the increase of the average temperature on Earth.
 And as temperatures increase, so do natural disasters.

 Over the last 100 years, the average air temperature near the Earth’s surface has risen by a little less than 1 degree Celsius, or 1.3 degrees Fahrenheit.
 Doesn't seem that much, does it?
-Yet this warming is responsible for the conspicuous increase in storms, floods and raging forest fires we have seen in recent years, say scientists.
+Yet this warming is at least partly responsible for the conspicuous increase in storms, floods and raging forest fires we have seen in recent years, say scientists.

 That huge range of estimates is due to the amazing complexity of our Earth’s climate system and the uncertainty about whether mankind will fight this warming or continue with business-as-usual.